j2store/userguide/seblod.md

 ![](show-in-frontend-6.png)
 Place the **J2Store Tab** and **J2Store_Cart** items in the positions, as depicted in the image by drag and drop.

-6. Go to Joomla admin Control panel -> Choose the Menu -> Menus -> Menu Manager -> Menu Item -> New
+6. Go to Joomla admin Control panel -> Menus -> Menu Manager -> Add New Menu

    a.Enter the Menu Title.